shand07/Skybound/README.md

 Systems, mechanics, visuals, story content, and architecture are all subject to change as development continues.

-Follow Development:

-More information, screenshots, music, lore, and development updates will be shared over time as the project evolves.
+Follow Development, more information, screenshots, music, lore, and development updates will be shared over time as the project evolves.

 **Thank you for checking out Skybound**